 dissolved iron had moved through the solid silica gel by diffusion.

-hematite in definite sheets, branching or not, athwart existing
+hematite in definite sheets, thick or thin, branching or not, athwart

 fragments of chert layers found in glazial river deposits at Hänichen